Ghitta Carell

 Ghitta Carell (גיטה קארל; 20 September 1899 – 18 January 1972) was the professional name of Ghitta Klein, a naturalized Italian photographer, born in Hungary, who came to prominence between 1930 and 1950.
 Noted for her portraiture, she was a favored photographer among the aristocracy and despite her Jewish heritage she helped build the imagery used in Fascist propaganda.
 After the fall of Mussolini, she remained in Italy, though her field of influence was greatly diminished.
 At the end of the 1960s, she immigrated to Israel, where she died in obscurity.
 Her archives, preserved by the 3M Foundation, have widely toured throughout Europe and a revival of interest in evaluating her skill as a technician has developed in the 21st century.

 Early life

 Ghitta Klein, was born on 20 September 1899 in Szatmár County, Hungary to Lotti Sonnenberg and Ignác Klein.
 Her father was a Jewish shoe factory owner, and her mother was a housewife.
-She may have studied with the photographer Aladár Székely and then traveled to Vienna and Leipzig to further her training, or she may have simply informally have studied such masters of photography as Székely, Ergy Landau, Olga Máté, Nickolas Muray, József Pécsi, and Ilka Révai.
+She may have studied with the photographer Aladár Székely and then traveled to Vienna and Leipzig to further her training, or she may have simply informally studied such masters of photography as Székely, Ergy Landau, Olga Máté, Nickolas Muray, József Pécsi, and Ilka Révai.
 Her early biographical record has sparse information and was likely embellished with details of having descended from a wealthy industrial family, prestigious apprenticeships, and her "discovery" after arriving in Italy on vacation and shooting a mythical photograph of a baby which appeared all over Italy on a Fascist propaganda poster.